Troubleshooting

 - whether

-DB_DIR,THUMBNAILS_DIR, andPREVIEWS_DIRare writable by the current process
+DB_DIR,THUMBNAILS_DIR, andPREVIEWS_DIRare writable by the current process - whether

 GALLERY_ROOT is scanned read-only.
 It does not need write access unless you use delete actions that remove originals from the gallery.